ying531/awesome-replicability-data/README.md

 #### 2. <a name="paintole"></a> Pain-tolerance metaphor dataset

 - *Background*.
 This study investigates the impact of common physical properties (such as 'cond') within a perseverance metaphor on increasing pain tolerance.
-Participants completed a cold pressor task before and after a randomly allocated intervention of metatphor exercise.
+Participants completed a cold pressor task before and after a randomly allocated intervention of metaphor exercise.

 - *Sample sizes*.
 The original study had n = 87.
 The replication study had N = 89.